nautobot/nautobot-docker-compose/README.md

 # nautobot-docker-compose

-Network to Code has an existing published Nautobot Docker Image on Docker Hub.
-See [here](https://hub.docker.com/repository/docker/networktocode/nautobot).
-This project uses Docker Compose.
-The Docker compose file in this project pulls that Nautobot Docker image using the latest stable Nautobot release along with several other Docker images required for Nautobot to function.
+Network to Code publishes Nautobot container images on GitHub Container Registry.
+See [ghcr.io/nautobot/nautobot](https://github.com/nautobot/nautobot/pkgs/container/nautobot).
+This project uses Docker Compose to build a local Nautobot image from those upstream artifacts and run it alongside the supporting services Nautobot requires.
 See the diagram below.
 This project is for those looking for a multi-container single-node install for Nautobot often coupled with backup & HA capabilities from their hypervisor manager.

 ![Container Stack](docs/img/container_stack.png)

-By default, this project deploys the Nautobot application, a single worker container, Redis containers, and PostgreSQL.
+By default, this project deploys the Nautobot application, a Celery worker, a Celery beat scheduler, Redis, and PostgreSQL.
 It does not deploy NGINX, SSL, or any Nautobot plugins.
 However, the project is extensible to allow users to tailor it to their specific requirements.
 For example, if you need to deploy [SSL](docs/create_ssl_cert.md) or [plugins](docs/plugins.md), see the docs linked.
 The web server used on the application is [pyuwsgi](https://uwsgi-docs.readthedocs.io/en/latest/).

 ## Docker Compose